Dark matter as the source of neutrino mass: theory overview and experimental prospects: Introduction

 \section{Introduction}

 Advances in experimental particle physics and observational cosmology have led to two major frameworks—the Standard Model (SM) of particle physics and the Standard $\Lambda$CDM cosmological model—that together form the foundation of our current understanding of the universe, from the smallest scales of particles to the largest structures in space.
-Major milestones have been the discovery of the Higgs boson at CERN~\cite{ATLAS:2012yve,CMS:2012qbp} and the observation of Gravitational Waves~\cite{LIGOScientific:2016aoc}.
-While the former provides a confirmation of the SM of particle physics, the latter provides a long-awaited confirmation of General Relativity, with profound implications for our understanding of the universe.
+Major milestones have been the discovery of the Higgs boson at CERN~\cite{ATLAS:2012yve,CMS:2012qbp} and the observation of Gravitational Waves (GWs)~\cite{LIGOScientific:2016aoc}.
+While the former provides a confirmation of the SM of particle physics and the Brout-Englert-Higgs spontaneous symmetry-breaking mechanism~\cite{Higgs:1964pj,Englert:1964et,Guralnik:1964eu}, the latter provides a long-awaited confirmation of Einstein's General Relativity~\cite{Einstein:1916vd} with profound implications for our understanding of the universe.
+Specially due to the fact that GWs can arise from first order phase transitions taking place in the early universe~\cite{Witten:1984rs,Kamionkowski:1993fg,Addazi:2019dqt,Roshan:2024qnv}.

 Beyond these important breakthroughs in particle and astrophysics, there are important indications for the existence of new physics.
-The discovery of neutrino oscillations~\cite{McDonald:2016ixn,Kajita:2016cak} has opened a new chapter in particle physics that may hold the key to understanding major drawbacks in our current description of nature.
+The discovery of neutrino oscillations~\cite{McDonald:2016ixn,Kajita:2016cak} has opened a new chapter in particle physics that may hold the key to understanding major drawbacks in our current description of nature~\cite{Valle:2015pba}, such as understanding the pattern of quark and lepton masses from first principles~\cite{Ding:2024ozt}.
 Underpinning neutrino parameters and unveiling the nature of the mechanism responsible for neutrino mass generation constitute major open challenges.
 On the other hand the evidence for dark matter constitutes one of the most solid indications of new physics.
 Indeed, there is a crack in our basic understanding of nature coming, e.g., from a combination of studies of the cosmic microwave background, distant supernovae, galaxy clusters, and baryon acoustic oscillations.
-Altogether, these have firmly established a picture of cosmology~\cite{Dolgov:1981hv,Dodelson:2003ft,Kolb:1990vq} in which there must exist a new form of matter, dubbed \textit{dark matter} (DM), accounting for 26\% of the cosmic energy budget, and about 85\% of the matter content of the Universe~\cite{Planck:2018vyg}.
+Altogether, these have firmly established~\cite{Planck:2015fie,Planck:2018vyg} a picture of cosmology~\cite{Dolgov:1981hv,Dodelson:2003ft,Kolb:1990vq} in which there must exist a new form of matter, dubbed \textit{dark matter} (DM), accounting for 26\% of the cosmic energy budget, and about 85\% of the matter content of the Universe~\cite{Planck:2018vyg}.
 The quest for such dark matter is now a basic science challenge in the agenda of many upcoming explorations.